sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/5-SELECT-DISTINCT.md

 # 5. Distinct
 Created Wed Apr 10, 2024 at 12:00 AM

 maid: its simple, DISTINCT is applied to the result set.
+Only one copy of a row is kept, duplicates are discarded.

 Task: list all the movie genres in the database.
 Of course, genres may repeat so omit duplicates in the result list.